VinayakFia/Obsidian/COMP4920/Assignment 2 - Vinayak Fialok - z5416144.md

 ## 2.2.
 Accountability, Fairness, and Transparency
 Accountability, fairness and transparency are properties of a decision.
 Firstly, let's define what these properties mean, then, let's discuss why they are desired.

 Borrowing from Grayson, we identify that accountability requires reasons.
 That is, an accountable decision is one that is reasonable.
 Reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 For a reason to be normatively salient, a reason must be considered morally "right" or "fair" within a given context.
-We requires a decision to be reasonable through fair reasons to b.
-So, we have the property of fairness which must be present for a decision to be accountable.
+So we derive our property of fairness as possessing reasons that are considered morally salient.
+Essential to reasonable is also the ability to efe

 Borrowing from Grayson, we identify that accountability requires reasons.
 Specifically, an accountable decision must be reasonable, and reasonableness is a function of normatively rational salience (Grayson 2024 p5).
 We will discuss the nature of these reasons and explanations later in this essay.